Luligu/matterbridge/README-DEV.md

 - NodeStorage classes.

 # **********
-A plugin should never install and import from matter-node.js or matter.js directly cause this leads to a second instance of matter.js that causes instability and unpredictable errors like "The only instance is Enpoint".
-Also when Matterbridge update the matter.js version, that should be the same for all plugins.
+A plugin must never install or import from `matter-node.js` or `matter.js` directly, as this leads to a second instance of `matter.js`, causing instability and unpredictable errors such as "The only instance is Endpoint".
+Additionally, when Matterbridge updates the `matter.js` version, it should be consistent across all plugins.
 # **********
-A plugin should never install Matterbridge (neither as dependencies nor as devDependencies).
+A plugin must never install Matterbridge (neither as dependencies nor as devDependencies).
 Matterbridge must be linked to the plugin:
 ```json
 "scripts": {
     '''